-The aticle below is from guest editor John Boyett of Trace Armory.
-For more on Trace Armory and John Boyette visit this link.
+The article below is from guest editor John Boyett of Trace Armory.
+For more on Trace Armory and John Boyette visit Trace Armory.

 This article is the part of the basic portion of the Trace Armory Group’s.
 Mil-Dot Usage Class I have been teaching for the past two years with great success.
 The ability of my students to range, engage and drop targets need it before hunting, competitive shooting or LE/Military Sniping is just great to watch.
 I understand not all of us have the ability to go to a training class so I wanted to share some of the information I train people with.
 So you can become a better marksman in your endeavors.

 The Miliradian reticle can be of great use to a shooter in engaging the target.
 The key is to understand how a Milrad can aid you in target engagement.
 The four basic options the Milradian reticle gives you is:

 - Bullet drop compensating

 We will talk about all four basic options the Milrad reticle gives you the shooter the ability to engage a target no matter what situation faces you.
 First we will start by range finding.

 The two basic steps to range finding of a target are:

 - To know the target size or the size of something near the target.

 - The two basic formulae to find the targets range in their unit of measure.